aaronjoseph/DataScienceNotes/LSTM.md

 	- Selectively update cell state
 	- Output gate returns a filtered version of the cell state
 3. Backpropogation through time with uninterrupted gradient flow

+---

+### Challenges of LSTM

+- LSTM's have downsides, it is still a recurrent network, so if a LSTM cell is called 1000 times, a long gradient path is created.
+While the addition of a long-term memory channel helps, there is a limit to how much it can hold
+- [[Transfer Learning]] do not work on LSTM's